-Week 8 of 9 - Complex Multi-party Negotiations Overview: We build on the simple coalitional negotiation introduced previously with a detailed, sixparty negotiation with private, public, NGO, and union actors focused around the potential building of a new deep-water port facility.
+Week 9 of 9 - Complex Multi-Party Negotiations Overview: We build on the simple coalitional negotiation introduced previously with a detailed, sixparty negotiation with private, public, NGO, and union actors focused around the potential building of a new deep-water port facility.

 Reading: None beyond the negotiation exercise, so no excuses for being unprepared!

-Negotiation: Deeport (Sebenius) Hand in: Preparation worksheet for this week's negotiation.
+Negotiation: Deeport (Sebenius)

 Roles: Six different roles per group

 One person from each group will assume the role of each of Deeport, Unions, Other Ports, Environmental League, Governor, and the Federal Department of Coastal Resources.
 Your group will have 90-120 minutes to negotiate.
 Given the limited span for

 negotiation, time planning is critical.